The role of our primary care dental teams is to:

 We are using a dynamic purchasing system as part of the procurement process.
 If you are interested in submitting a bid you will first need to have gained accreditation.
 This needs to be done via the dynamic purchasing system where you will need to answer some questions.
 In order to submit tenders for contracts commencing in April 2019 you will need to have gained this accreditation before the invitation to tender is published.

-We are holding a series of market briefing events where people interested in applying for contracts to deliver orthodontic services in the South of England can find out more about the procurement and how to submit bids.
-Details of the dates and locations of these events can be found on the contracts finder website.
+We recently held a series of market briefing events where people interested in applying for contracts to deliver orthodontic services in the South of England could find out more about the procurement and how to submit bids.
+View slides from the market briefing events.

 The LDN is represented through a national LDN Assembly in order to influence future policy change and improvements.
 A single operating framework guides LDNs’ establishment, development and functioning.
 This promotes consistency of approach across the country but also allows flexibility for health communities to develop their own LDN structures in line with local need and circumstances.